 - Use wall lights and sconces around your garage for a simple and understated look.

 Outdoor lighting plays a big part in the overall look and feel of your front and backyard.
-With a the right techniques, you can turn the exterior of your home into an extension of your interior design.
-Use the landscape lighting tips above to mix and match the right type of lights for your landscape.
+With the right techniques and landscape lighting ideas, you can turn the exterior of your home into an extension of your interior design.
+Use the outdoor lighting ideas above as a starting point for planning your masterfully lit yard.